andreafrittoli/eowyn/eowyn/model/README.md

 across restarts - which is not explicit requirement, but which seems a reasonable requirement.

-Horizontal capability can be achieved by running multiple instances of Eowyn under a (stateless) load balancer.
+Horizontal scalability can be achieved by running Eowyn in conjunction with uwsgi.
 Multiple instance will then require concurrent access to subscriptions and messages.
 A DB or MQ backed implementation of the manager could support this kind of deployment architecture.